Tjaitil/vue-quiz-app/README.md

 For now there is only one quiz available.

-:rocket: Launch
+## :rocket: Launch
 Currently the project is not hosted online.
 But feel free to run it locally.

-\
-:wrench: Future improvemnents
+## :wrench: Future improvemnents
 - Design and styling
-- REST API for retrieving and setting daa
+- REST API for crud operations
 - User Interface to create new quizes